 (B) For purposes of issuance of a volunteer's certificate, an applicant shall be considered retired from practice if their license or certificate has been surrendered or allowed to expire with the intention of ceasing to practice medicine and surgery or osteopathic medicine and surgery for remuneration in this or any other state, without request to do so by the proper licensing authority of the state and without knowledge that they are the subject of an active investigation by the proper licensing authority of the state.

 (C) The board may require the applicant to demonstrate present fitness to practice in the manner provided in section 4731.222 of the Revised Code before issuing a volunteer's certificate to an applicant whose certificate has been in an inactive status for more than two years or who has not been engaged in the active practice of his or her profession for more than two years.

-(D) The holder of a volunteer's certificate may provide medical services only on the premises of a nonprofit shelter or health care facility and only to indigent and uninsured persons.
+(D) The holder of a volunteer's certificate may provide medical services only to indigent and uninsured persons at any location, including a free clinic.
 The holder shall not accept any form of remuneration for providing medical services while in possession of the certificate.

 (E) The holder of a volunteer's certificate shall not perform any operation or deliver babies, except in a medical emergency.

 (F) The board, pursuant to adjudicatory hearing under Chapter 119. of the Revised Code and by a vote of not fewer than six members, shall, to the extent permitted by law, limit, revoke or suspend a certificate, refuse to register or refuse to reinstate an applicant or reprimand or place on probation the holder of a certificate for a violation of a grounds for discipline pursuant to section 4731.22 of the Revised Code, including engaging in practice outside the scope of the volunteer's certificate.